 - Secure the lid, move the valve to the sealing position, hit “Keep Warm/Cancel” and then hit “Manual” or “Pressure Cook” at high pressure for 12 minutes.
 Quick release when done.

-- Meanwhile, combine the ricotta, egg, dried parsley and salt in a mixing bowl.
+- Meanwhile, combine the ricotta, egg, dried parsley, salt and spinach in a mixing bowl.

 - Serve with garlic bread to sop up all the sauce!
 (NOTE: for a cheesy-broiled top, see the yellow “Jeffrey Sez” section)